manuchis/datalog-data-governance/data-consent-specifications/Data-Sharing-Agreement-(DSA).md

 ----
 # events[]

-**Description:** It is a list of objects (events) that describes each status and its timestamp of the negotiation process.
+**Description:** It is a list of objects (events) that describes events in the general document and its timestamp of the negotiation process.
 The statuses follow the [IEEE P7012 vocabulary](https://w3c.github.io/dpv/2.1/standards/p7012/#vocab-status).
 Each object has 3 attributes: userId, eventId and status.

 ## userId